AGVs and AMRs Guide - Navigating the Future of Material Handling

 AGVs typically work using guidance systems like magnetic tape, wires, or lasers, relying on predefined pathways.
 AMRs, on the other hand, use sophisticated technologies such as LIDAR, cameras, and machine learning algorithms to perceive their surroundings, plan routes, and make real-time decisions.

-How to Navigation and Obstacle Avoidance work on AMRs?
+How do Navigation and Obstacle Avoidance work on AMRs?

 AMRs navigate autonomously, avoiding obstacles and optimizing paths in real-time.
 AGVs need a more structured environment but are capable of handling heavy loads, often exceeding the capacity of AMRs.
 Both systems are scalable and can be integrated into existing workflows to varying degrees, depending on the specific requirements of a facility.